pulp/pulp_rpm_prerequisites/README.md

 Example Playbook
 ----------------

-Here's an example playbook for using pulp_rpm_prerequisites as part of ansible-pulp.
+Here's an example playbook for using pulp_rpm_prerequisites as part of pulp_installer.

     ---
     - hosts: all